hire-marat/msband-py/README.md

 * Run `control printers` to open the `Devices and Printers`
 * Find the MAC Address of your device in Properties -> Bluetooth -> Troubleshooting Information -> Unique identifier
 * Copy the `BluetoothInterface` example from [examples/connect.py](examples/connect.py) and replace `BLUETOOTH_MAC_ADDRESS` with the MAC Address of your device

+## Setting up Bluetooth Low Energy
+### on Windows
+* Pair the Band with your machine, making sure to press `Yes` when it prompts to use an iPhone/BLE
+* Run `control printers` to open the `Devices and Printers`
+* Find the public MAC Address of your device in Properties -> Connected Device -> Unique identifier
+* Copy the `BLEv2Interface` example from [examples/connect.py](examples/connect.py) and replace `BLUETOOTH_MAC_ADDRESS` with the public MAC Address of your device
+* Best run in a Python interpreter with a global await such as IPython in PyCharm

 ## Setting up USB
 ### on Linux